Why businesses lose trust when they can’t deliver on what they promise

 On the inside, the business feels fragmented.

-Why this is a growth problem
+Why this limits growth

-You might still attract new clients — but:
+You may still attract new clients, but:

-- Referrals slow down
+• referrals slow down

-- Reputation becomes inconsistent
+• reputation becomes inconsistent

 And the business has to work harder and harder to maintain momentum.

-Branding alone can’t fix this
+Branding alone won’t fix it

-This is an important point.
+This is an important part many businesses miss.

 You can’t solve operational problems with better branding.